thirdelement/sneaker-dadi/README.md

   - [Toasts](https://getbootstrap.com/docs/5.1/components/toasts/)

 - Flickity carousel
   - [Flickity carousel](https://flickity.metafizzy.co/) was used for the carousels on the home page and on the product detail page for related products.
-Unlike the Bootstrap carousel this allowed multiple frames to be displayed and has flexible configuration options.
+Unlike the Bootstrap carousel this allows multiple frames to be displayed and has flexible configuration options.

 - Django-multiselectfield
   - In order for the site owner to add in size availability according to stock levels, the [Django Multiselectfield](https://pypi.org/project/django-multiselectfield/) was used.
 This provides checkboxes for each size option that can be purchased.